Eric Bachmann

-Eric Bachmann is an American multi-instrumentalist, songwriter, and producer.
+Eric Emil Bachmann is an American multi-instrumentalist, songwriter, and producer.
 He rose to prominence as the frontman of Archers of Loaf and Crooked Fingers.
-Originally a saxophone major at Appalachian State University, Bachmann’s music is distinctive for its creative and innovative arrangements.
+Originally a saxophone major at Appalachian State University, Bachmann's music is distinctive for its creative and innovative arrangements.
 In addition to the guitar, he plays the piano and banjo regularly on tour.
 He was born in Greensboro, North Carolina, and grew up throughout the Southern United States.
 He currently lives in Athens, Georgia.

 Musical career

 Archers of Loaf (1991–1998)

 In 1991, Bachmann joined forces with guitarist Eric Johnson, bassist Matt Gentling, and drummer Mark Price to form Archers of Loaf.
 All originally from Asheville, North Carolina, the band is associated with the influential 1990s Chapel Hill independent rock scene alongside Superchunk and Polvo.

 The band signed with Alias Records and released their debut full-length album, Icky Mettle (1993), the EP Vs the Greatest of All Time (1994), and the full-length Vee Vee (1995).
 Their third studio album, All the Nations Airports (1996), distributed by a major label, Elektra Records, was viewed as more accessible than their previous releases.
-Their final LP, White Trash Heroes (1998), brought an intentionally different sound than the first three records to mixed reception.
+Their final LP before the reunion, White Trash Heroes (1998), brought an intentionally different sound than the first three records to mixed reception.
 The years of extensive touring had taken their toll on the band, though, and in late 1998, the Archers disbanded.

 Crooked Fingers (2000–2016)

 Following the breakup of Archers of Loaf, Bachmann formed Crooked Fingers.
-Taking the name from his grandfather’s CB radio handle, the band’s sound varied between records as he further pushed his musical exploration.
+Taking the name from his grandfather's CB radio handle, the band's sound varied between records as he further pushed his musical exploration.
 The lineup frequently rotated, with Bachmann the only consistent.

 Crooked Fingers’ self-titled release, also referred to as the “swan record” based on the cover art, was released by WARM Records in 2000.
 A second album on WARM, Bring on the Snakes, came out in 2001.
 Crooked Fingers signed to Merge Records and released an EP of covers, Reservoir Songs (2002), and the full-length albums Red Devil Dawn (2003) and Dignity and Shame (2005).

 Forfeit/Fortune (2008) was self-released.
 Breaks in the Armor (2011) returned the band to Merge.

 Merge re-released the first two Crooked Fingers records in January 2016, including numerous demos alongside the albums.
 This re-release, however, coincided with Bachmann's retiring of the moniker and was marked by two shows in NYC and Durham, NC, where he played the two albums in their entirety with string musicians.